AC Circuit Board Fuse Keeps Blowing (What to Do)

 The most common reason that your air condition fuse keeps blowing is that it’s past time to replace your air filters.

 Clogged air filters reduce the efficiency of your air conditioner, meaning it has to work harder than usual to maintain the same temperature.
-The more clogged the filter, the harder the air conditioner needs to work, which can lead to overheating.
+The more clogged the filter, the more pressure and harder the air conditioner needs to work, which can lead to overheating.

 There is an air filter located in each return vent in your home, and it’s recommended that you replace them all every 90 days.
 As with many things, basic maintenance throughout the year will help prevent major issues later on.